Guardians vs. Twins Player Props Betting Odds

 Ramírez Stats

-- Ramirez has recorded 35 hits with nine doubles, a triple, three home runs and 24 walks.
-He has driven in 17 runs with five stolen bases.
+- Ramirez has nine doubles, a triple, three home runs, 24 walks and 17 RBI (36 total hits).
+He's also swiped five bases.

-- Ramirez hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is batting .250 with three walks.
+- Ramirez will look for his sixth straight game with a hit in this contest.
+In his last five games he is batting .300 with three walks.

 Ramírez Recent Games